-Please give the time frame for this program: one half hour after sunset to one half hour before sunrise ( as conditions warrant)
+Please give the time frame for this program: one half hour after sunset to one half hour before sunrise (as conditions warrant)

-Describe the areas that this program is used: Outdoors only in communities that participate in the NEMMC+WMD.
-As per city or town and residents request, as per individual cities or towns BMP and as advised by the NEMMC+WMD based on surveilance data and/or MDPH information or other applicable conditions.
+Describe the areas that this program is used: Outdoors and only in communities that participate in the NEMMCWMD's program per city/town and resident request.
+Adult mosquito contorl occurs as outlined in individual municiplaity's Best Managemnt

-Do you use: Truck applications Portable applications Aerial applications Other (please list): Comments:

-Please list the names of the products used with EPA #:

-'''

-1).
-Anvil 10 + 10 # 1021-1688-8329

-2).
-Suspend SC # 432-763

-'''

-Please list your application rates for each product:

-- 1).
-Anvil 10 + 10 0.42, 0.62, 0.21 fl oz. / acre ULV variable flow 15 mph 3.8 oz / min

-- 2).
-Suspend SC 1 oz./gal.
-1 Gal / min (water mix)

-- 3).

-- 4).

-- 5).

-- 6).
+^{}Please attach a link to maps of treatment areas if possible.

-Please describe the maximum amounts or frequency used in a particular time frame such as season and areas

-Anvil 10 + 10 - 110.41 gal.
-Active Per Season Suspend SC - 189.5 oz.
-Active Per Season

-What is your trigger for adulticiding operations? (check all that apply)

-Landing rates - please list trigger for application Light trap data - please list trigger for application - increaseing amount of disease carrying vectors Complaint calls - please list trigger for application - 2 or more on street or neighborhood.
-Arbovirus data Best professional judgment

-Comments: POLICY AND PROCEDURE FOR GROUND ADULTICIDING Revised 1/98 1/06 3/06 1/07 1/10
+Practice Plan, BMP and as advised by the NEMMCWMD based on surveillance data and/or MDPH information or other applicable conditions.
+Do you use: Truck applications Portable applications Aerial applications Other (please list): Comments: Please list the names of the products used with EPA #: 1).
+Anvil 10 + 10 # 1021-1688-8329 2).
+Suspend SC # 432-763 3).
+4).
+5).
+6).
+Please list your application rates for each product: 1).
+Anvil 10 + 10 - 0.42, 0.62, 0.21 fl oz. / acre ULV variable flow 15 mph 3.8 oz / min 2).
+Suspend SC - 1 oz./gal.
+1 Gal / min (water mix) 3).
+4).
+5).
+6).
+Please describe the maximum amounts or frequency used in a particular time frame such as season and areas Anvil 10 + 10 - 168.12 gal.
+Active Per Season Suspend SC - 89.5 oz.
+Active Per Season What is your trigger for adulticiding operations? (check all that apply) □ Landing rates - please list trigger for application □ Light trap data - please list trigger for application - increaseing amount of disease carrying vectors □ Complaint calls - please list trigger for application - 2 or more on street or neighborhood. □ Arbovirus data □ Best professional judgment Comments: POLICY AND PROCEDURE FOR GROUND ADULTICIDING Revised 1/98 1/06 3/06 1/07 1/10